-We made landfall at Santa Marta as rain started in earnest, lightning almost constant at this point.
+We made landfall at Santa Marta just as rain started in earnest.
+The lightning was almost constant by this point.
 We waited patiently for the shore agents to arrive, listening to the warm rain lashing down.
 When three vehicles swung into the dockyard, we gladly ran out into the downpour to climb in and ready ourselves for the journey to the airport.
-The route to the airport lay along switchback mountain roads, during which the rain increased for a time to an absolute tropical frenzy.
+The route lay along switchback mountain roads, during which the rain increased to an absolute tropical frenzy.

 At Bogota, we collected our bags, and almost immediately made the acquaintance of the security teams, the “Men in black”.
-These were smartly dressed, unfailingly polite, fit looking young men in dark business suits, all clearly but discreetly armed.
+These were smartly dressed, unfailingly polite, handsome and fit looking young men in dark business suits, all clearly but discreetly armed.
 Part of the experience of visiting a country like Colombia at our employer’s expense.
 James Bond eat your heart out!
-Swiftly then in MPVs to the hotel, where, after a swift check-in (so much quicker than the sluggish desk at the Mexico City Airport Marriott) we went to the bar for more beer.
+Swiftly then in MPVs to the hotel, where, after a swift check-in we went to the bar for more beer – as you do.
 It was after 11p.m when we arrived.
 I called it a night at 1.20a.m; some of my colleagues were still going strong at 5a.m.

-As we arrived at the airport the depth of security was revealed – unknown to us there was a point car behind us as we’d motored to the airport, and as the five of us moved across the road into the terminal, it was clear to see four of the immaculately suited and suave security guards forming a box around us, and all very alert and attentive to his surroundings.
+Around 2p.m we set off for the airport.
+As we arrived there, the depth of security was revealed.
+We noticed the point car behind us as we’d motored to the airport, and as the five of us moved across the road into the terminal, it was clear to see four of the immaculately suited and suave armed security guards forming a box around us, and all very alert and attentive to his surroundings.